alstjr13/alstjr13.github.io/index.md

 Hello!
 I'm Minsuk - a positive, people person 😀
 <br>
 I started to

+I key strengths are:
+- I can code (Python, SQL, Julia)
+-

 Key characteristics about me:
 - I'm a Kaggler!